 The JCVI have recommended that these individuals aged 12 years and over will need a third primary dose of COVID-19 vaccine.
 This includes those who had or have:

 This third dose is not a booster – it is an additional dose of vaccine which aims to increase levels of protection for these individuals.
-It is expected that severely immunosuppressed individuals will become eligible for a booster from around 6 months after their third primary dose, pending further advice.
+Severely immunosuppressed individuals who are 16 years and older are eligible for a booster from at least 3months after their third primary dose.

-The JCVI advice about this can be found here:
+The Joint Committee on Vaccination and Immunisation advice about this can be found here:

-Read the Welsh Government’s announcement in full here.
-Further information will follow in due course.
+Read the Welsh Government’s announcement in full here and further advice below: